 Will recognises that there is no ‘one size fits all’ in family law.
 He tailors the approach adopted to meet the objectives of his clients in a transparent manner.

-Will regularly appears in the Family Court of Australia, the Federal Circuit Court of Australia and the Magistrates’ Court of Victoria.
+Will regularly appears in the Federal Circuit and Family Court of Australia and the Magistrates’ Court of Victoria.
 He also works closely with experienced family law Counsel, including Queen’s Counsel / Senior Counsel, when appropriate.

 ‘I work with clients from all facets of life.
 I enjoy working with them to understand the complexities of their family (whether financial or otherwise) and assist with the resolution of what, at times, can be extremely difficult legal issues.’

-Will was named as a Doyle's Guide Rising Star in Family Law in the 2018 and 2019 editions, and a Leading Family & Divorce Lawyer in the 2022 edition.
-He was also recognised in the 2021 and 2022 edition of Best Lawyers for Family Law.
+Will was named as a Doyle's Guide Rising Star in Family Law in the 2018 and 2019 editions, and a Leading Family & Divorce Lawyer in the 2022 and 2023 editions.
+Will is also listed in the 2023 edition of Doyle's Guide as a Recommended Family Lawyer for high-value and complex property matters.
+He has also been recognised in Best Lawyers for Family Law since 2021.

 Will also contributes substantially to thought leadership.
 These contributions include as contributing author to the property and financial agreements sections of Thomson Reuters’ Encyclopaedia of the Laws of Australia.